 After removing each chain of crystals, they were sprayed with Windex (I have used the chandelier cleaner, but find Windex works just as well, as does vinegar.
 Each crystal was wiped clean and the crystals are hung back on the fixture.
 Soaking is also an option, but be careful not to get the strings tangled.
 It’s also an option while you have it apart to replace the pits that hold each crystal together.
 They’re available here.

-The last point I’d like to make about this project is that a lot of time and attention is paid by decorating magazines and shows on using sponges and other devices to create texture.
+The last point I’d like to make about this project is that a lot of time and attention is paid to decorating magazines and shows using sponges and other devices to create texture.
 None of this ever looks very good, at least not close-up.
-A nice crystal chandelier can provide ample texture from its reflections, and its texture that goes away in the daylight to leave a room that’s classically quiet.
+A nice crystal chandelier can provide ample texture from its reflections and its texture that goes away in the daylight to leave a room that’s classically quiet.